couchbase/sync_gateway/README.md

 The more flexible way is to define a **sync function**.
 This is a JavaScript function, similar to a CouchDB validation function, that takes a document body as input and can decide based on that what channels it should go into.
 Like a regular CouchDB function, it may not reference any external state and it must return the same results every time it's called on the same input.

-The sync function goes in a design document with ID `_design/channels`, in a property named `sync`.
-Since design documents are for admins only, they are accessible only on the admin port (by default 4985.)
+The sync function is specified in the config file for your database.
+Each sync function applies to one database.

 To add the current document to a channel, the function should call the special function `channel` which takes one or more channel names (or arrays of channel names) as arguments.
 For convenience, `channel` ignores `null` or `undefined` argument values.